 Perfect Italiano was rated best in Canstar Blue’s latest mozzarella cheese review for the second year in a row, achieving five stars in all categories!
 These include taste, texture, variety, packaging design, value for money, and overall satisfaction.

 Perfect Italiano shreds competition in mozzarella ratings for 2nd year

 Is there anything ‘grate-er’ than mozzarella?
 Whether you prefer to slice it to make a quick sanga, place a block on a deli platter, or sprinkle it over a bowl of pasta, it’s a cheese that has all the right notes.
 But with so many options to choose from, it can be difficult to find one that also has just the right bite.

-That’s why we asked more than 300 Aussie shoppers for their feedback on supermarket packaged mozzarella cheese (sliced, grated or block) that they’ve purchased and eaten within the last three months.
-Survey respondents rated brands on taste, range variety, packaging design, value for money and overall satisfaction.
+That’s why we asked more than 280 Aussie shoppers for their feedback on packaged mozzarella cheese (sliced, grated or block) they’ve purchased and eaten within the last three months.
+Survey respondents rated brands on taste, texture, range variety, packaging design, value for money and overall satisfaction.
 Brands that met the minimum required survey sample size of 30 responses are featured in our results.